Which smoke detector is right for your Michigan home

 The second type of smoke detector is photoelectric, which uses a light beam to help detect the presence of smoke.
 According to NFPA, these alarm types are more effective at sounding when a fire originates from a smoldering source, like a lit cigarette that falls into a couch cushion.
 Smoldering fires may fill a home with dangerous gases before a fire ever erupts.

-Each Smoke Detector will detect fires differently.
+Each detector will detect fires differently.
 A more expensive option if you have trouble deciding is to purchase a smoke alarm with dual-sensor devices.
 These detectors combine both ionization and photoelectric technologies in a single unit.

 Most smoke alarms come equipped with a noise alert to let you know when their battery is low.
 The general rule is to stick to changing out the batteries annually.
 You should change or check your batteries during daylight savings time.
-It is also recommended that you replace old detectors every ten years.
+You should replace your detectors every ten years.

 The different type of Smoke detectors can be found on Amazon.com for a reasonable price.